Boubaker El Hakim

-Boubaker ben Habib ben al-Hakim (1 August 1983 - 26 November 2016), also known as Boubaker El Hakim, Abu Bakr bin Al-Habib Abdul Hakim, or by his nom de guerre Abou Mouqatel, (Note: He received others nom de guerre such as Abū Muqātil at-Tūnusī, Abou Mouqâtil At-Tounsî, Boubakeur al-Hakim, Boubakeur el-Hakim, Abou al Moukatel or Boubacar Hakim) was a Franco-Tunisian jihadist who was the highest ranking French officer in the Islamic State at the time of his death.
+Boubaker ben Habib ben al-Hakim (1 August 1983 - 26 November 2016), also known as Boubaker El Hakim, Abu Bakr bin Al-Habib Abdul Hakim (أبو بكر بن الحبيب عبد الحكيم), or by his nom de guerre Abou Mouqatel, (Note: He received others nom de guerre such as Abū Muqātil at-Tūnusī, Abou Mouqâtil At-Tounsî, Boubakeur al-Hakim, Boubakeur el-Hakim, Abou al Moukatel or Boubacar Hakim) was a Franco-Tunisian jihadist who was the highest ranking French officer in the Islamic State at the time of his death.
 He was killed by a drone on 26 November 2016 in the Syrian city of Raqqa.

 Life

 Early life and education

 Boubaker ben Habib El Hakim was born on 1 August 1983 in the 12th arrondissement of Paris.
 A salesman at Monoprix, he was raised by his mother among two younger sisters.
 He was the first resident of the Buttes-Chaumont sector to go to the Middle East.
 In July 2002, at 19 years old, claiming to go to study Arabic and Islam, and like most candidates for Jihad awaiting American intervention in Iraq, he attended the Salafist schools Al Fateh Al Islami and Zahra for six months in Damascus, from where he crossed into Iraq.

 Returning to Paris in January 2003, he participated with Farid Benyettou in the development in the 19th arrondissement of a network for sending young jihadist volunteers to Iraq, known as the “Buttes-Chaumont network”.
 The brothers Chérif and Saïd Kouachi, who would carry out the Charlie Hebdo shooting twelve years later, worked with El Hakim.

 At around the same time, while in a jihadist training camp near Baghdad, El Hakim was interviewed by an RTL Group journalist.
 El Hakim stated that: “I am from Paris 19th!
 All my friends in the 19th I tell them come and do jihad!
 I'm ready to blow myself up, set some dynamites and boom boom!".
 Four days later, in a report by the French television channel La Chaîne Info, he challenged the United States: “I come from France, we are going to kill the Americans!
 We're going to kill everyone!
 I live in France!
 Allahu akbar!".